OpenCilk/www.opencilk.org/src/doc/reference/opencilk-language-reference.md

 ```

 In this case the compiler is unable to move the use of `i++` into the
-spawned expression.
+spawned expression because its value is needed immediately.

-This syntax may be removed in a future version of OpenCilk and
+As noted above, this syntax (spawning a subexpression) may be removed
+in a future version of OpenCilk.
-`cilk_spawn` required to appear at the start of a statement or between
-an assignment operator and an immediately following function call or
-constructor call.

 #### Sync